 - → Has the ability to combine advantages of point-of-care testing with the performance of lab reference testing.
-This enables molecular testing in virtually any lab setting; - ightarrow Allows for a reduction of time-to-results from weeks to hours; and - \rightarrow Offers sample-to-result (i.e. full automation) capabilities for both solid and liquid biopsies.
+This enables molecular testing in virtually any lab setting: - → Allows for a reduction of time-to-results from weeks to hours; and - → Offers sample-to-result (i.e. full automation) capabilities for both solid and liquid biopsies.

-Biocartis' menu strategy for the Idylla[TM] platform is driven by several market trends in the oncology MDx market.
+Biocartis' menu strategy for the IdyllaTM platform is driven by several market trends in the oncology MDx market.
 These trends include the increasing number of targeted cancer therapies, the potential of pan-cancer therapies, the rise of gene signatures that target applications beyond therapy selection, the emergence of immuno-oncology as new cancer treatment paradigm, and the growing adoption of liquid biopsy testing which allows for accessing tumor information via liquid samples.

-Cumulatively, these trends provide a highly favorable environment for the Idylla[TM] platform and a menu strategy focused on four strategic growth pillars where Idylla[TM]'s unique selling points have the best potential to make a difference:
+Cumulatively, these trends provide a highly favorable environment for the IdyllaTM platform and a menu strategy focused on four strategic growth pillars where IdyllaTM's unique selling points have the best potential to make a difference:

-\rightarrow TARGETED THERAPIES
+→ TARGETED THERAPIES

 In the short-term, Biocartis will continue to build a strong menu of guideline-driven therapy selection tests.
 Colorectal and lung cancer are of particular importance as Biocartis aims to provide a comprehensive actionable panel of firstline tests for both segments.
-Future development areas for
+Future development areas for therapy selection include test development for additional cancer types as well as leveraging select current as well as pipeline tests - both initially intended for cancer-specific use - toward pan-tumor applications.

-\rightarrow IMMUNO-ONCOLOGY
+→ IMMUNO-ONCOLOGY

 Recently established as the newest pillar of cancer treatment, immunotherapy represents an attractive commercial opportunity for Biocartis.
 In particular, Biocartis aims at a test menu for two major therapeutic classes: immune checkpoint inhibitors and cell-based therapy.
-The three primary components of this menu include (1) MSI validation
+The three primary components of this menu include (1) MSI validation for immune checkpoint inhibitor selection in colorectal cancer and later pan-cancer settings, (2) immune signatures that provide information about the immune system's activity within a tumor, and (3) tests that can predict the response or resistance of the tumor to immune therapies.

-\rightarrow LIQUID-BIOPSY BASED MONITORING APPLICATIONS
+→ LIQUID-BIOPSY BASED MONITORING APPLICATIONS

 As the evidence for clinical utility of liquid biopsy testing is growing, Biocartis will focus on key applications where IdyllaTM's speed is required and thus represents a critical competitive advantage.
-These include on-therapy monitoring
+These include on-therapy monitoring and post-treatment MRD assessment for solid tumors, as well as select long-term recurrence monitoring applications in hematological cancers where guidelines already exist.

-\rightarrow PROPRIETARY GENE SIGNATURES
+→ PROPRIETARY GENE SIGNATURES

-To complement its internal IdyllaTM menu development, Biocartis is envisioning additional partnerships with commercial entities who own validated, proprietary, highvalue oncology gene signatures in order to port these onto therapy selection include test development for additional cancer types as well as leveraging select current as well as pipeline tests - both initially intended for cancer-specific use - toward pan-tumor applications.
+To complement its internal IdyllaTM menu development, Biocartis is envisioning additional partnerships with commercial entities who own validated, proprietary, highvalue oncology gene signatures in order to port these onto the IdyllaTM platform for higher market penetration.
+This will result in additional cancer franchises for IdyllaTM and the expansion of the platform into new customer segments within the oncology MDx market.